3 Ways to Rebuild Your Confidence After Emotional Trauma - Hidden Treasures and Riches

 3. Let Others Witness Your Becoming

-One of the most damaging things trauma does is isolate us.
+One of the most damaging things trauma does is to isolate us.
 We pull back from community because we’re ashamed, or exhausted, or afraid that people won’t understand.
 And in that isolation, the only voice we hear is our own — which, after trauma, is often our least reliable narrator.

 Ecclesiastes 4:9–10 reminds us that two are better than one — because when one falls, the other can help her back up.
 You were not designed to rebuild alone.